-Our investment adviser will pay to the underwriters, on our behalf, an additional 1.5% sales load (\$2,475,000; \$2,846,250 if the overallotment option is exercised in full) for a total sales load of 4.5%.
-This amount will accrue interest at a variable rate that will adjust quarterly equal to the three-month LIBOR plus 2.00% per annum, compounded quarterly.
-We will be obligated to repay this amount, together with accrued interest (a) if during any four calendar quarter period ending on or after the one year anniversary of the closing of the offering, the sum of (i) our aggregate distributions to our stockholders and (ii) our change in net assets (defined as total assets less indebtedness) equals or exceeds 7.0% of our net assets at the beginning of such period (as adjusted for any share issuances or repurchases) or (b) upon our liquidation.
+In addition, in connection with our initial public offering our investment adviser paid to underwriters, on our behalf, an aggregate of \$2,475,000 in additional sales load.
+This amount accrues interest at a variable rate that adjusts quarterly equal to the three-month LIBOR plus 2.00% per annum, compounded quarterly.
+We are obligated to repay this amount, together with accrued interest upon the occurrence of one or more of the following events on or before October 8, 2007: (a) if during any four calendar quarter period ending on or after October 8, 2005, the sum of (i) our aggregate distributions to our stockholders and (ii) our change in net assets (defined as total assets less indebtedness) equals or exceeds 7.0% of our net assets at the beginning of such period (as adjusted for any share issuances or repurchases) or (b) upon our liquidation.
+If one or more of the above events does not occur on or before October 8, 2007, we will not be obligated to repay this amount.